 Hot glue removal doesn't have to stress you out.

-Removing how glue from fabric take a lot of patience, but is actually very simple.
-In order to remove hot glue from fabric, you only need to follow three simple steps.
+Removing hot glue from fabric takes a lot of patience, but is actually very simple.
 The three steps below show you exactly how to remove hot glue from fabric with minimal damage to your project.

 - Do not touch the hot glue drop on your fabric.
 If you smear it or attempt to rub it off while still hot it can seep into the tiny gaps between threads in your fabric.
 Thinner cottons are especially prone to this.